videolan/libvlcsharp/docs/how_do_I_do_X.md

 ## How do I get individual frames out of a video?

-You may want to have a look at the WPF control of Vlc.DotNet which does exactly that: https://github.com/ZeBobo5/Vlc.DotNet/blob/develop/src/Vlc.DotNet.Wpf/VlcVideoSourceProvider.cs
+We have a sample using [ImageSharp](https://code.videolan.org/mfkl/libvlcsharp-samples/-/tree/master/PreviewThumbnailExtractor) and one using [SkiaSharp](https://code.videolan.org/mfkl/libvlcsharp-samples/-/tree/master/PreviewThumbnailExtractor.Skia) doing exactly this.

-From libvlc, that means libvlc_video_set_callbacks and libvlc_video_set_format_callbacks.
+From a libvlc standpoint, that means using `libvlc_video_set_callbacks` and `libvlc_video_set_format_callbacks`.

 ## How do I do transcoding?